Barbecue

 add Louisiana hot sauce to their mixture while others kept it sweet and

-It is important to understand that unlike modern BBQ, which is usually
+It is important to understand that unlike modern BBQ (post-1960s), which is usually

 cooked in commercial smokers, true barbecue is not smoked, but is